 Running the robot vacuum too frequently, not allowing it to fully charge or not having a hygienic battery charging routine can decay the batteries, making it harder for them to hold a charge.

 Extend the battery’s lifespan by charging it at regular times every day, not allowing the battery to fully die before recharging (DEEBOTs avoid this with their Continuous Clean function, which automatically returns to the station to charge when it’s low on battery), and making sure the charging dock is placed in an area with a suitable temperature range, i.e., not too hot, too cold or too humid.

 Three DEEBOT Robot Vacuums That Do Not Stop

 DEEBOT T10 PLUS

-The DEEBOT T10 PLUS offered by ECOVACS is is one vacuum that both sweeps and mops.
+The DEEBOT T10 PLUS offered by ECOVACS is one vacuum that both sweeps and mops.
 Reaching a suction power of 3,000 Pa which effortlessly dislodges and sucks up all sorts of common domestic debris from hard surfaces and carpets, it uses oscillating mop pads to give you sparkling floors.

 DEEBOT X1 OMNI

-The DEEBOT X1 OMNI uses 3D cameras and intuitive navigation to map the user’s home, even mapping and recognising multiple levels.
+The DEEBOT X1 OMNI uses 3D cameras and intuitive navigation to map the user’s home, even mapping and recognizing multiple levels.
 It offers an even more hands-free product, with dust auto-emptying and automatic mop cleaning with a 2-hour hot air dry cycle for longer-lasting mops.
 This smart mop vacuum is equipped with the OZMO Turbo 2.0 Rotating Mopping System to better clean up tough stains and sticky spills.
 It’s operated simply using voice commands to the YIKO AI assistant.